chavionjackson/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+Closure is a group of nested functions.
+Closure is created every time a function is created.

 2. Study the following code, then answer the questions below.

 ```js